Sm1321/Project_Intern/1.Optimization Of Bonus Allocation/README.md

 - bonus_amount_received
     - Amount of Bonnous recived

-- Number of Bonuses Received:
-  - Ensuring bonuses are effective in driving future bets.
 Machine Learning Models: Models like Random Forest, XGBoost, and Gradient Boosting are used to predict whether a customer should receive a bonus based on these KPIs.

+- RandomForst Did best
+-
 Outcome:
 - The model helps the business allocate bonuses effectively, boosting customer retention, engagement, and profitability while minimizing costs.
 ____________________________________________________________________________________________________________________________________________________________________